 Amazon's Kindle app (Android, iOS) is a multi-platform e-book juggernaut, featuring marketplace, reader and library management features.
 More than a million titles are available in the Kindle store, from the latest bestsellers to free classics.
 A customizable display lets you set font size, brightness and other settings.
 Also, Kindle syncs your last page read, bookmarks, highlights and notes between devices and platforms.
 A new addition is a Kindle Unlimited program that gives Kindle users access to thousands of audiobooks and e-books for a monthly fee.

 Another ebook reader to check out is Bookari (Android, iOS) (formerly known as Mantano Reader), which supports EPUB and PDF formats (including Adobe DRM support).
-Bookari features a customizable and feature-packed reader, with a variety of features such as reader themes, a night mode, text search, annotation and a pinnable navigation panel for easy jumping between chapters, bookmarks, and pages.
-Paid versions of the app add additional features, and a premium subscription to Mantano Cloud adds support for library and reading progress syncing across devices.
+Bookari features a customizable and feature-packed reader, with a variety of features such as reader themes, a night mode, text search, annotation and a pinnable navigation panel for easy jumping between chapters, bookmarks and pages.
+The $4.99 paid version of the app adds additional features, and a premium subscription to Mantano Cloud adds support for library and reading progress syncing across devices.

 While Amazon boasts of its Unlimited program, it wasn't first off the bat in providing an unlimited access program for books.
 Scribd (Android, iOS) offers an unlimited access program for ebooks, which was compared to a "Netflix for books."
 Scribd features a library of more than 500,000 books from 900-plus publishers across a variety of genres.
 The app features a customizable display as well as curated editorial collections, personalized recommendations based on your reading history and the ability to download books for offline reading.